BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_04.md

 !battle(["Tommy",:CAMPER,0], "Forest Field")

 Go left.
-Two tiles above the rightmost tall grass is a hidden *Pretty Wing*.
+Two tiles above the rightmost tall grass is a hidden *Pretty Feather*.
 Hidden in the middle of a yellower-than-its-neighbors tree down and right from here is a *Moomoo Milk*.
 The TM to the left is a mirage... but beyond it is a mirage cave, in which there is a hidden *Magical Seed* at the bottom and *TM48 Round*!

 Back outside, to the right,you'll see a lone bush - go right from it then up to reveal a mirage path through the rock face!
 Hug the left wall as you go up to reveal yet another mirage path through some trees.
 One tile right and three down from the hiker is a hidden *Ether*.
 Talk to said hiker to begin the *Broken Bell* quest.